jveitchmichaelis/deeplabel/README.md

 It's recommended that you use Qt5, but Qt4 will probably work.
 You need to have Qt's SQL extensions installed.

-Currently this is a pure Qt project, but there are some limitations to what Qt can do with images.
+This is mostly a pure Qt project, but there are some limitations to what Qt can do with images.
 In particular, scaling sucks (even with `Qt::SmoothTransform`).
+Qt's image reader is also not particularly robust, so OpenCV is used there.
+OpenCV is also used for image augmentation.
+On OS X it's expected that you have `pkg-config` installed to handle dependencies.

+`madeployqt` is automatically run after compilation, and on OS X will build a `.dmg` file.
+This does have the irritating side effect of linking and copying every `dylib` OpenCV has to offer so feel free to dig into the package and delete some of the dylibs that you don't need.
+This is a tradeoff between output file size and convenience.
+The main dependencies are `opencv_core`, `opencv_imgcodecs`, and `opencv_imgproc`.
+Unfortunately `core` and `imgproc` are by far the largest library files...

 Usage
 --